lindy-labs/opus_contracts/docs/CairoConventions.md

 Use Capitalized names (`Mint` 👍 / `mint` 👎) for [Events](https://www.cairo-lang.org/docs/hello_starknet/events.html) (note that the linked page doesn't follow this convention).

 Prefer emitting events from `@external`, `@l1_handler` or `@constructor` functions, i.e. public functions that presumably change the state.
-It's ok to emit from internal helper functions as well.
+It's ok to emit from internal helper functions as well if they change the state.
 Never emit from `@view` functions.

 ## Use module names in error messages